-- 5.12.
-Takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the Location's online safety policies/documents. - 5.13.
-Ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - 5.14.
-Provides training and advice for staff. - 5.15.
-Accesses DfE advice for schools: teaching online safety in schools and shares helpful information with others. - 5.16.
-Where required, liaises with the Local Authority. - 5.17.
-Liaises with IT Department and its staff. - 5.18.
-Reviews Online safety incidents and creates a log of incidents to inform and improve future online safety practice. - 5.19.
-Will use external agencies such as JISC (post 16 provision) and the UK Council for Child Internet Safety to ensure that they are up to date with the current guidance. - 5.20.
-Are aware of the Information and support available to schools and colleges to keep children safe online can be found in Annex B of Keeping Children Safe in Education (KCSiE) 2023. - 5.21.
-IT Director/Technical staff the Network Manager and ICT Co-ordinator are responsible for ensuring: - 5.22.
-That Cambian's ICT infrastructure is secure and is not open to misuse or malicious attack. - 5.23.
-That Cambian's filtering policy, is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person. - 5.24.
-That he/she keeps up to date with online safety technical information in order to effectively carry out their online safety role and to inform and update others as relevant. - 5.25.
-That the use of the network/Virtual Learning Environment (VLE/remote access/email is regularly monitored in order that any misuse/attempted misuse can be reported to the Designated Safeguarding Lead. - 5.26.
+- 5.13.
+Takes day to day responsibility for online safety issues and has a leading role in establishing and reviewing the Location's online safety policies/documents. - 5.14.
+Ensures that all staff are aware of the procedures that need to be followed in the event of an online safety incident taking place. - 5.15.
+Provides training and advice for staff. - 5.16.
+Accesses DfE advice for schools: teaching online safety in schools and shares helpful information with others. - 5.17.
+Where required, liaises with the Local Authority. - 5.18.
+Liaises with IT Department and its staff. - 5.19.
+Reviews Online safety incidents and creates a log of incidents to inform and improve future online safety practice. - 5.20.
+Will use external agencies such as JISC (post 16 provision) and the UK Council for Child Internet Safety to ensure that they are up to date with the current guidance. - 5.21.
+Are aware of the Information and support available to schools and colleges to keep children safe online can be found in Part 2 and Annex B of2022. - 5.22.
+IT Director/Technical staff the Network Manager and ICT Co-ordinator are responsible for ensuring: - 5.23.
+That Cambian's ICT infrastructure is secure and is not open to misuse or malicious attack. - 5.24.
+That Cambian's filtering policy, is applied and updated on a regular basis and that its implementation is not the sole responsibility of any single person. - 5.25.
+That he/she keeps up to date with online safety technical information in order to effectively carry out their online safety role and to inform and update others as relevant. - 5.26.
+That the use of the network/Virtual Learning Environment (VLE/remote access/email is regularly monitored in order that any misuse/attempted misuse can be reported to the Designated Safeguarding Lead. - 5.27.
 That monitoring software/systems are implemented and updated as agreed in Cambian policies.